Mekko Charts in PowerPoint: The Ultimate Guide

 - Segment heights sum to 100% (or correct absolute total)

-- 4-6 segments maximum per column
+- 6-8 columns maximum, 4-6 segments maximum per column

 - Consistent segment order across all columns